skyrim-multiplayer/skymp/docs/release/dev/sp-array-returns.md

 })
 ```

-Note, that we always recieve `PapyrusObject[]` in case of object array return.
+Note that currently we always get `PapyrusObject[]` in case of object array return.
-So we need to use static method `from` for elements to use class methods.
+So we need to use the static method `from` for elements to use class methods.